What is a Lightship?

 In the beginning, oil and kerosene lamps were used on lightships.
 Later on, lights with refractive lenses were adopted.

-Towards the 20th century, some light vessels were also equipped with warning bells which warned the people of danger in case of poor visibility or the presence of another vessel in the proximity.
+Towards the 20th century, some light vessels were also equipped with warning bells that warned the people of danger in case of poor visibility or the presence of another vessel in proximity.
 These bells could be heard at a radius of a distance of 24 kilometers from the ship.

 To keep the vessel fixed and its position fluke anchors were used.
 They are used even today.
 However, they were not sufficient to keep the ship stationary in rough seas.
 Now mushroom anchors that can weigh up to 4000 kgs are employed in these ships.